TEALSK12/introduction-to-computer-science/lesson_51.md

 Ask each group to share their answers to the questions at the end of each part.

-Discuss how this approach could be applied to scripting.
+Discuss how this approach could be applied to programming.

 Introduce the terms _prototyping_ and _cloning_ as (mostly) synonyms: